helionmusic/rhinobot_heroku/README.md

 That's it.
 The bot should instantly fire up and should be logged in to your discord server within the next minute.
 If you've set it to auto join a voice channel it should automatically join it.

-**Updating youtube-dl**
+**Updating dependencies**

-This bot relies on [youtube-dl](https://github.com/ytdl-org/youtube-dl) to make the bot work.
-If the bot suddenly stops working for any reason, try updating it.
+This bot relies on several components listed in the [requirements.txt](https://github.com/helionmusic/rhinobot_heroku/blob/master/requirements.txt) file to make it work.
+If the bot suddenly stops working for any reason, try updating the dependencies.

-Check the latest release of youtube-dl on their [releases](https://github.com/ytdl-org/youtube-dl/releases) and replace the version number in the requirements.txt file.
+The important ones are [discord.py](https://github.com/Rapptz/discord.py/releases) and [youtube-dl](https://github.com/ytdl-org/youtube-dl/releases).
+You would want to check the latest release of these two dependencies and replace the version numbers in the requirements.txt file.

+Also, check the [requirements.txt file of discord.py](https://github.com/Rapptz/discord.py/blob/master/requirements.txt) and if they've updated the aiohttp and websockets requirements, copy and paste them into the Heroku MusicBot's requirements.txt file.

 # _____________________________________
 # Contributors